natekjohn/hello-world/README.md

 # hello-world

 What up!
-This is my first repository..just getting to know how github works!
+This is my first repository.. just getting to know how github works!